newsapps/deploy-tools/README.md

 	0 * * * * /home/newsapps/sites/mynewsapp/cron_production.sh my_management_command

 `fabfile.py` is where you add your fabric deployment settings.
 The example fabfile loads fablib, which is where all the commonly used fab commands should go.

+`Vagrantfile` is configuration for [Vagrant](http://vagrantup.com/).
+Once you have vagrant installed, run `vagrant up` in the root of your project to start a local development machine.
+Use the vagrant target in fab to push your application to vagrant:

+  fab vagrant setup
+  fab vagrant create_database

+# Vagrant

+The included vagrant file will setup a fresh server with MySQL, Nginx, PostgreSQL, PostGIS, PGPool2, Memcached and Redis.
+It should be capable of running any Python Tribune News Application.
+That said, it's missing a few important things: keys for pulling private git repositories, and Amazon keys for pushing files to S3 or otherwise interacting with EC2.
+The Vagrant box might also have trouble running all the services at once, so you might need to ssh in to stop any servers you're not using.